-When I was pregnant with Trouble, my best friend Alysha gave me a basket of homemade goodies for Christmas, including a jar of pickles she had canned herself.
+When I was pregnant with my younger daughter Annie, my best friend Alysha gave me a basket of homemade goodies for Christmas, including a jar of pickles she had canned herself.
 It was all good, but those pickles were the best thing I had ever tasted and I ate the entire jar in one sitting.
 I couldn’t stop.
 And then I asked for another jar.
 And another.
 And thus began a lifelong (well, okay, 3 year) obsession with homemade pickles.

 Since then I have begged, pleaded, & even cried to her and all my other pickle-making friends for more pickles.
 I have to avoid farmer’s markets because if I see them for sale, I am compelled to pay $6 a jar, and while normal people may stop at one jar, I will buy as many jars as I have cash in my wallet.